SeaGL/seagl.github.io/health_and_safety_policy.md

 ## Illness

-We _require_ attendees not attend the conference if their presence would create an increased risk of exposure to communicable diseases (such as COVID-19) to their fellow attendees.
+We _expect_ attendees will not attend the conference if their presence would create an increased risk of exposure to communicable diseases (such as COVID-19) to their fellow attendees.

 Increased risk factors include: